MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 ## Set Version limits for Individual Document Library

 The default **Version history limits** for new document libraries are set by either the organization-level limits or the site-level limits.
 If the site has its own version history limit, it means the site breaks inheritance from the organization.
-However, to meet specific content requirements, site admins can decide to overwrite the setting of a document library.
+However, to meet specific content requirements, site admins can decide to [configure versioning for a library](https://support.microsoft.com/en-us/office/enable-and-configure-versioning-for-a-list-or-library-1555d642-23ee-446a-990a-bcab618c7a37).

 Here's a summary of the expected behavior when Document Libraries version expiration or count limits are updated: